DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 - Foot weakness

 - Your toe is shorter than it used to be

 - A catastrophic event like the loss of a toe

 Recovery from Neuroma Surgery

 Neuroma surgery is usually an outpatient procedure, meaning you can return home the same day.
 So remember that you need someone to accompany you to your surgery because you can’t drive yourself home after the procedure.

 Consult your NYC foot doctor for your specific recovery time, but generally, recovery from neuroma surgery is relatively quick.
 You’re able to walk on your affected foot using a post-surgical shoe or boot for two to four weeks after surgery.
 You can return to normal shoes after three to six weeks.
 Healing may be prolonged by factors such as smoking, age, poor nutrition, or other medical problems.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult foot doctor about your specific condition.
 Only a trained, experienced board certified podiatrist or foot specialist can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Neuroma Surgery procedure in NYC?
-Would like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor, Dr. Jennifer McCoy of Manhattan Foot Specialists, please contact our office for consultation.
+Would like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor, Dr. Sophia Solomon of Manhattan Foot Specialists, please contact our office for consultation.